oracle-quickstart/oci-confluent/README.md

 # oci-quickstart-confluent
 These are Terraform modules that deploy [Confluent Platform](https://www.confluent.io/product/confluent-platform/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 They are developed jointly by Oracle and Confluent.
+For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 * [community](community) deploys the Community Edition
 * [enterprise](enterprise) deploys the Enterprise Edition